Personal Development and Student Services

 Post 16 Library

-The Post 16 Librarian is happy to help you find resources, use a laptop or print your work.
+The Post 16 Librarian and Literacy Coordinator is happy to help you find resources, use a laptop or print your work.
 Suggestions and recommendations are always welcome!

 There are 18 laptops and 4 iMacs available for use within the LRC, as well as a printer/photocopier/scanner.
 Video camera resource packs and a selection of DVDs are provided for film and media students.
 DVDs with gold stars can be borrowed by all students.